The Dry Ten Martini Problem for Sturmian Hamiltonians: Introduction and main results

-\begin{rem*} ~ \begin{itemize} \item We note that order $\prec$ is not a total order.
+\begin{rem*} ~ \begin{itemize} \item We note that the relation $\prec$ is not a total order.
 But for any two vertices $u,w\in\V$ with no directed path between them, either $u\prec w$ or $w\prec u$. \item We emphasize that the level of a vertex in $\tree$ is not necessarily its combinatorial distance from the root.
-This is since the $B$ vertices are connected by a single edge to a vertex which is two levels below. \end{itemize} \end{rem*} In order to connect the spectral $\alpha$-tree in Definition~\ref{def: spectral approximants tree} to the spectral approximations, $\sigma_{\alpha_{k}}(V)$, we introduce the following conventions.
-By Proposition~\ref{prop: Basic spectral prop periodic}, for $k\geq0$ and $V\neq0$, the spectrum $\sigma_{\alpha_{k}}(V)$ consists of exactly $q_{k}$ intervals (recalling that $\alpha_{k}=\frac{p_{k}}{q_{k}}$).
-This leads us to the following definition. \begin{defn} For $\alpha\in[0,1]\setminus\Q$, $k\geq0$ and $\alpha_{k}$ as in (\ref{eq: finite continued fraction expansion}).
-A map $I:V\mapsto I(V),~V>0,$ is called a \emph{spectral band} in $\sigma_{\alk}$ if there is a $0\leq j<q_{k}$, such that for all $V>0$, $I(V)$ is the $j$-th interval (counted from the left) of $\sigma_{\alk}(V)$. \end{defn}
+This is since the $B$ vertices are connected by a single edge to a vertex which is two levels below. \end{itemize} \end{rem*} In order to connect the spectral $\alpha$-tree in Definition~\ref{def: spectral approximants tree} to the spectral approximations, $\sigk(V)$, we introduce the following conventions.
+By Proposition~\ref{prop: Basic spectral prop periodic}, for $k\geq0$ and $V\neq0$, the spectrum $\sigk(V)$ consists of exactly $q_{k}$ intervals (recalling that $\alpha_{k}=\frac{p_{k}}{q_{k}}$).
+This leads to the following definition. \begin{defn} For $\alpha\in[0,1]\setminus\Q$, $k\geq0$ and $\alpha_{k}$ as in (\ref{eq: finite continued fraction expansion}).
+A map $I:V\mapsto I(V),~V>0,$ is called a \emph{spectral band} in $\sigk$ if there is a $0\leq j<q_{k}$, such that for all $V>0$, $I(V)$ is the $j$-th interval (counted from the left) of $\sigk(V)$. \end{defn}

 \begin{rem*} In the following, we will abuse terminology and also refer to the evaluation of that map, i.e., $I(V)$, as a spectral band.
 This is a common terminology in the literature.
-Whether a spectral band means the map itself or its evaluation will be either understood from the context or explicitly mentioned.

-In addition, we note that for every spectral band the map $I:V\mapsto I(V),~V>0,$ is actually Lipschitz continuous, see Corollary~\ref{cor: Lipschitz spectral edges}. \end{rem*} Next, we introduce order relations for spectral bands and use these to connect them to vertices of the ordered tree $\tree$.
-This is done within the following definition and theorem (see Figure~\ref{fig: basic tree example} for a demonstration). \begin{defn} Let $I:V\mapsto\left[L(I(V)),R(I(V))\right]$ and $J:V\mapsto\left[L(J(V)),R(J(V))\right]$ be two spectral bands.
+Whether a spectral band means the map itself or its evaluation will be either understood from the context or explicitly mentioned. \end{rem*} Next, we introduce order relations for spectral bands and use these in Theorem~\ref{thm: vertices are spectral bands} to connect them to vertices of the ordered tree $\tree$ (see Figure~\ref{fig: basic tree example} for a demonstration). \begin{defn} Let $I:V\mapsto\left[L(I(V)),R(I(V))\right]$ and $J:V\mapsto\left[L(J(V)),R(J(V))\right]$ be two spectral bands.
 We define the following strict (i.e., irreflexive) order relations. \begin{enumerate} \item The spectral band \emph{$I$ is }strictly contained \emph{in $J$}:

 \item The spectral band \emph{$I$ is} to the left of \emph{$J$ (respectively $J$} \emph{is} to the right of\emph{ $I$):}